wso2/docker-ei/docker-compose/integrator-broker-bps-analytics/README.md

      ```
      > Note that the local copy of `docker-ei` repository will be referred to as `[docker-ei]` from this point onwards.

-  2. Switch to docker-compose/integrator-broker-bps-analytics folder :
+  2. Switch to `docker-compose/integrator-broker-bps-analytics` folder.
      ```
      cd [docker-ei]/docker-compose/integrator-broker-bps-analytics
      ```

-  4. Execute following Docker Compose command to start the deployment :
+  4. Execute following Docker Compose command to start the deployment.
      ```
      docker-compose up
      ```

-  5. Access management console via a web browser :
+  5. Access management console via a web browser.

      ```
      For Integrator - https://localhost:9443/carbon